owlbarn/tutorial/book/case-image-inception/README.md

   |> activation Activation.Relu
 ```

-Here the `conv2d_bn` is a basic building block used in this network, consisting of a convolution layer, a normalisation layer, and a Relu activation layer.
+Here the `conv2d_bn` is a basic building block used in this network, consisting of a convolution layer, a normalisation layer, and a relu activation layer.

+We still stack layers, we still go deeper, but the basic unit are three type of *Inception Modules* instead of simple layer.
+Each module factorise large kernels into smaller ones.

+Explain: Type A. Replace 5x5 in GoogLeNet with two 3x3.
+We have already explained this point.
+`mix_typ1` is repeated for three times in the Inception module A.

 ```ocaml env=incpetionv3
 let mix_typ1 in_shape bp_size nn =